-The profiles of the raw means from baseline to Day 90 for the total scores will be plotted.
+The profiles of the raw means from baseline to Day 90 for the total score will be plotted.

-The analysis will compare each post baseline timpoint separately for the total score.
-An ANCOVA model will be used with terms for baseline score, sex, average daily mCC consumption over the last 4 weeks as reported during screening, and randomization arm,.
+The analysis will compare each post baseline timepoint separately for the total score.
+An ANCOVA model will be used with terms for baseline score, sex, and average daily mCC consumption over the last 4 weeks as reported during screening.
 No adjustment will be made for multiple comparisons.